 Nathdwara and Pichwai

-Artists are making efforts to preserve this sacred art form and striving to take it to an international level and in this attempt of bringing the world a tad bit closer to Indian cultural art, Rooftop is contributing greatly.
+Artists are making efforts to preserve this sacred art form and striving to take it to an international level while attempting to bring the world a tad bit closer to Indian cultural art, Rooftop is contributing greatly.
 One such master artist is Shri Raja Ram Sharma Ji with who we have joined hands and taken Pichwai to a global level.
 We conduct virtual workshops across the world teaching and educating about Indian Folk Art.
 We offer maestro courses that provide in-depth learning experiences of Indian Folk art.

 History of Pichwai Painting

-The painting comprises delicate work.
-Another story says that Aurangzeb attacked Mathura to get his hands on Shreenath Ji’s idol.
-This idol had a diamond-studded chin and wore heavenly jewellery.
-There is no room for error in the painting as the idol is portrayed with elaborate detailing.
+Local folklore says that the Mughal ruler Aurangzeb attacked the city of Mathura to get his hands on Lord Shreenath Ji’s idol.
+This idol had a diamond-studded chin and was adorned with heavenly jewellery.
+There is no room for error in these paintings as the idol is portrayed with intricate detailing.
 Each piece of jewellery is curated with utmost care.

-Pichwai is hands down one of the toughest and most mesmerising art forms of India.
-The artist spends hours and days on a single painting.
-Each artist sits on the floor holding the same posture and curating admirable pieces.
+Pichwai is hands down one of the toughest and most mesmerising art forms in India.
+The artists spend hours and days on a single painting.
+The artists sit on the floor holding the same posture creating admirable pieces.